-Coronary IVL with the Shockwave Medical coronary IVL system is associated with a high incidence of "shocktopics" and asynchronous cardiac pacing that is largely dependent on the resting heart rate.
-There were no clinical events associated with this phenomenon, but further systematic evaluation is warranted.
+rvention Coronary IVL with the Shockwave Medical system is associated with a high incidence of "shocktopics" and asynchronous cardiac pacing that is largely dependent on the resting heart rate.
+There have been no clinical events associated with this phenomenon, but further systematic evaluation is warranted.